Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-09-19-Updated-Problem-Statement.md

 Chips collected from each experiment have been mounted, polished and etched to reveal phase boundary structure.
 A sample micrograph is shown below.
 All images were produced from optical microscopy.

 [![Image](https://farm4.staticflickr.com/3891/15119720722_3b72b8854f_z.jpg)](https://www.flickr.com/photos/127308447@N06/15119720722/)

+Note that the initial grain size is roughly 30-40 um and features in the optical micrographs range from 1-10 um.

 ## Methods sections